 The Graduate Department of Psychological Clinical Science offers a full-time, 2-year Master of Arts and 4-year Doctor of Philosophy degree program designed for applicants interested in a career as a clinical psychologist based on the Clinical Science model of training, as well as research careers as psychological clinical scientists in university and academic medical settings.

-If you are interested in applying to the Clinical Psychology graduate program at UTSC, please visit the Prospective Students webpage.
+If you are interested in applying to the Clinical Psychology graduate program at UTSC, please visit the Future Students webpage.

 Our program is intended to meet the registration requirements of the College of Psychologists of Ontario (CPO) at the doctoral level.
 For information about CPO’s registration requirements, please contact the college directly: cpo.on.ca/contact-us/